exwm/yt_clipper/readme.md

   ![yt_clipper_frame_capturer](https://raw.githubusercontent.com/exwm/yt_clipper/master/assets/image/yt_clipper_frame_capturer.png)

-**Alt+E** Trigger zipping of all captured frames for download.
+**Alt+E:** Zip and download all captured frames.

-## Save and Load Shortcuts
+## Saving and Loading Shortcuts

 **S:** Save markers info to a `.json` file.

-- Can be dropped onto the clipper script installation's helper scrips like `yt_clipper_auto` on Windows.
+- Can be dropped onto the clipper script installation's helper scripts like `yt_clipper_auto` on Windows.
 On Mac, run the helper script and try dragging and dropping in the window that opens up when prompted.
-- When using the python source of the `clipper script` use`--json/-j` and pass the path of the markers data file.
+- When using the python source of the `clipper script` use `--json/-j` and pass the path of the markers data file.

 **Alt+S:** Copy markers `json` data to clipboard.
 Useful if saving breaks.